bondgh0954/Capstone_project1/README.md

     cat /var/jenkins_home/secrets/initialAdminPassword

-install docker inside jenkins container to be able to execute docker commands in jenkins
+install docker inside jenkins container to be able to execute docker commands in jenkins install envsubst inside jenkins to be able to subtitute environment variable in the yaml configuration files

 ## Step 2 : Create eks cluster and ecr registry
+EKS cluster is created using the eksctl command in the commandline.
 The app is deployed into the ecks cluster from the Jenkins pipeline by packaging the application with incremented version and pushing to ecr registry <br/>
 To be able to deploy to Eks cluster from Jenkins, two plugins need to be installed inside jenkins container; <br/>
      1. install kubectl <br/>